-Music is a universal language that embodies one of the highest forms of creativity.
+Music is a universal language that embodies one of the highest forms of creativity, and as a Silver ArtsMark school we place great importance upon the role our music lessons play, for each of our pupils.
 A high-quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
-As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.
+As pupils progress, they should develop a critical engagement with music, allowing them to compose, to listen and perform to their highest potential.

 perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians

 progressively develop music specific skills across Key Stage 2, with the opportunity to progress to the next level of musical excellence

 learn to sing and to use their voices, to create and compose music on their own and with others,